jaxxstorm/like-my-friend/README.md

-      --config string     config file (default is $HOME/.like-my-friend.yaml) -d, --dryrun            Show what photos you'd like -p, --password string   The password for your account -u, --username string   The username for your account
+      --config string     config file (default is $HOME/.like-my-friend.yaml) -d, --dryrun            Show what photos you'd like -p, --password string   The password for your account -P, --posts int         Number of posts to like (default 10) -u, --username string   The username for your account
 ```